cgwire/kitsu/docs/getting-started-production/README.md

 You can change the asset type and keep adding assets.

-You can also customize the asset type list.
+You can also customize the asset type list and their tasks pipeline.
 [Customization of the workflow](../customization/README.md#modify-an-existing-asset-types) )